gsaandy/agora/README.md

 ### Services Layer ###

-The NIP services layer consists of embedded services which interact with the application layer to communicate with the applications built on top of the NIP.
+The agora services layer consists of embedded services which interact with the application layer to communicate with the applications built on top of the NIP.
 The services layer provides:

 #### Transaction Manager ####